 These seminars are open to lifeguards and persons who have supervision responsibilities for swimming activities, as well as members of the general public who are interested in increasing their knowledge regarding this important public health concern.
 All participants who successfully complete the program will be awarded a certificate of attendance.

 Seating for the seminars is limited.
-Residents can reserve a seat by e-mailing HealthInfo@DutchessNY.gov or calling the Department, Monday-Friday from 9AM to 5PM, at (845) 486-3480.
+Residents can reserve a seat by e-mailing HealthInfo@DutchessNY.gov or calling the Department, Monday-Friday from 9AM to 5PM, at (845) 486-3470.
 Facilities interested in setting up a training session for lifeguards or members of a homeowners’ association may also contact the Department.

 All seminars are free and open to the public.
-Registration is required.

-RSVP to Donna at 845-486-3470 at least 2 days prior to the event.
+Pre-registration is required.
+RSVP at 845-486-3470 at least 2 days prior to the event.